WITHOUT ENOUGH GIRLS—WHAT WILL LITTLE BOYS DO?

 Olympic hopefuls today.
 Who will they be tomorrow if they face life without a wife?

-In the developed world nature is usually allowed to run its course and the genders are in balance almost 100% of the time.
-At birth, the average is 106 male babies for every 100 females.
-Around age 30, the little girl's pull even, and then they begin to pull away.
-At ages 75+, there are roughly twice as many "girls."
+In the developed world nature is usually allowed to run its course and the genders are in balance almost 100 percent of the time.
+At birth, the average is 106 little boys are born for every 100 girls.
+Around age 30, women pull even, and then begin to pull away.
+By age 75, there are almost twice as many women as men.

-In the "developing" world things have gotten off track in some countries.
-China has become one of the few countries in the world with a total population of more males.
-One of the causes is abortion based on gender and when practiced long enough and with enough scale it can upset the natural order of a population in ways never contemplated before.
+In parts of the developing world, the story is different.
+China has become one of the few countries where men outnumber women, and in India the results are much the same.
+One of the causes is abortion based on gender.
+When "Sex Selective Abortion" is practiced long enough and with enough scale it can upset the natural order of a population in ways never before contemplated.
 When the deck is intentionally stacked in favor of boys what will these "little boys" do when they discover there aren't enough girls to go around?
-How will society respond to what may be an entirely new definition of just letting "Boys be Boys?"
+How will society respond to what may be an entirely new definition of just letting "boys be boys?"

 40,000,000 CHINESE BOYS ARE FACING LIFE WITHOUT A WIFE